Samuel Pokrass

-Samuel Yakovlevich Pokrass (Russian: Самуил Яковлевич Покрасс; born 1893 in Kyiv, Russian Empire [now Ukraine]; died June 15, 1939, in New York City, US) was a Soviet and American composer of Russian-Jewish origin.
+Samuel Yakovlevich Pokrass (Самуил Яковлевич Покрасс; 1893 in Kiev, Russian Empire (now Ukraine) – June 15, 1939, in New York City, US) was a Soviet and American composer of Russian-Jewish origin.

 Life and education

-Pokrass was born in Kyiv.
-Pokrass at the early age of 10 was accepted to Kyiv college of music and wrote his first composition, continuing to study music throughout Europe, including with Maurice Ravel in France.
+Pokrass was born in Kiev in 1893.
+At the age of 10, he was accepted the Kiev college of music, and wrote his first composition, continuing to study music throughout Europe, including with Maurice Ravel in France.
 Mostly made popular by Natalia Tamara, Pokrass wrote "gypsy songs", and composed music for Micheal Vawditch, Maurice Ravel, the Dolly Sisters, and Maurice Chevalier.
-Pokrass graduated from the Petrograd Conservatory in 1917 and returned to Kyiv, where he became known as a virtuoso accompanist and composer of romance arrangements.
+Pokrass graduated from the Petrograd Conservatory in 1917 and returned to Kiev, where he became known as a virtuoso accompanist and composer of romance arrangements.
 While in a club Pokrass was asked to play from Jake Shubert, a visiting American theatrical producer, who was overall not impressed by Pokrass' original music but soon became more focused on him after hearing Pokrass play "All Alone" by Irving Berlin.
 This led Shubert to giving Pokrass a contract that lead to the creation of "Cyrano de Bergerac".
 From 1925 - 1927, Pokrass worked as a musician in the court of the Sultan or Morocco, but due to issues had to flee to France.

 Career in Russia and Europe

-During the Russian Civil War (1920), Pokrass collaborated with poet Pavel Grigoryev to write fighting songs for the Red Army, most notably "White Army, Black Baron" (Красная армия всех сильней).
+In 1920, during the Russian Civil War, Pokrass collaborated with poet Pavel Gorinshtein to write fighting songs for the Red Army, most notably "The Red Army Is the Strongest".
 The melody of this song was later used for "Die Arbeiter von Wien" ("The Workers of Vienna") in Red Vienna.
 Pokrass's music was performed by popular singers in Moscow and was influential in Soviet musical propaganda.
 Facing political and artistic repression, Pokrass left the Soviet Union in 1924, living in Berlin and Paris before emigrating to the United States.

 Career in the United States

-Pokrass arrived in America in 1924 and initially struggled to find success.
+Pokrass arrived in the United States in 1924 and initially struggled to find success.
 He worked as a writer for vaudeville acts before establishing himself as a composer.
 He became a composer for Twentieth Century-Fox Film Corporation, working in Hollywood from 1934 to 1939.
 Pokrass arrived in New York to work on a new Broadway musical on June 5, 1939, where he passed 10 days later.